google/highway/g3doc/quick_reference.md

     `bits` is as specified for `LoadMaskBits`.
 If called multiple times, the `bits` pointer passed to this function must also be marked `HWY_RESTRICT` to avoid repeated work.
 Note that if the vector has less than 8 elements, incrementing `bits` will not work as intended for packed bit arrays.
+As with `Compress`, `CompressIsPartition` indicates the mask=false lanes are moved to the upper lanes; this op is also slow for 16-bit lanes.

 *   `V`: `{u,i,f}{16,32,64}` \
     <code>size_t **CompressBitsStore**(V v, const uint8_t* HWY_RESTRICT bits, D